How Sugar Feeds Cancer Growth

 Other Critical Ketogenic Diet Tips

+So, we know that sugar feeds cancer, but there are other strategies to boost your success when on a cancer healing journey.
 In addition to the strategies outlined above, there a few other ways to ensure you are optimizing your health on a ketogenic diet.

 While in a fasted state, it is a great time to drink plenty of water to ensure proper hydration and to assist with gentle detoxification.
 It is extremely important that you get pure water with no chlorine or fluoride in it.

 I recommend super hydrating your system by drinking 32 oz. of water within the first hour of waking and another 32-48 oz. of water before noon.
 Additionally, you should aim to consume close to your full body weight in ounces of water each day.
-So a 150 lb person can aim to drink 150 ounces of water in the form of water, herbal teas, lemon water, broth, etc.
+So, a 150 lb. person can aim to drink 150 ounces of water in the form of water, herbal teas, lemon water, broth, etc.

 This amount of water seems excessive, but as long as it comes with enough minerals (adding in a pinch of good salt), it is extremely cleansing to the body.
 In addition, staying hydrated will improve your energy and reduce feelings of hunger or cravings.